 Nevertheless, because there is a Header Size increase, which is Larger than the present Header Size Specification.
 The only compensation, or Change required by the IPtX DNS Service Specification deals with the 'Bit Size' for some the functions within the 'DNS Protocol', which are required for the Transmission of a 'DNS Query'.
-In other words, other than the addition of the 'CIDR Network Descriptor' and 3 New 'TYPE RECORD': 1) Specifying the Reverse for the Device Network Name, TYPE 43 = 'RNN' = IN-ADD.APARA NAME = Reverse Network Domain Name, 2) TYPE 44 = 'RNN-PTR' = Reverse Network Domain Name-Domain Name Pointer, and 3) TYPE 44 = 'AA' = IPtX.
-The only other changes that would be required to implement the IPtX DNS Protocol would to Increase the BIT Size of the; 'Identification' number, 'Opcode', 'Rcode', 'Total Questions', 'Total Answer RRs', 'Total Authority RRs', 'Total Additional RRs', 'Type', 'Length Rdata', and the 'TTL'.
+In other words, other than the addition of the 'CIDR Network Descriptor' and 3 New 'TYPE RECORD': 1) Specifying the Reverse for the Device Network Name, TYPE 43 = 'RNN' = IN-ADDR.APARA NAME = Reverse Network Domain Name, 2) TYPE 44 = 'RNN-PTR' = Reverse Network Domain Name-Domain Name Pointer, and 3) TYPE 44 = 'AA' = IPtX.
+The only other changes that would be required to implement the IPtX DNS Protocol would to Increase the BIT Size of the; 'Identification' number, 'Opcode', 'Rcode', 'Total Questions', 'Total Answer RRs', 'Total Authority RRs', 'Total Additional RRs', 'Type', 'Length Rdata', 'TTL', 'UDP Header', and the 'TCP' Header.
+Nevertheless, while noting specifically that the 'Reserve', 'Data Offset', 'Control Bits', and 'ECN' are not affected by the Changes occuring in the 'TCP' Header.
+However, the Window Size Changes to a 48 Bit HEX Number, which was implemented to Accommodate the Larger 'Ack' and 'Response' Sizes used in the IPtX DNS Specification.
 In fact, having only 2 Header IP Bit Mapped Address Sizes Defined for the entire range of this Infinitely Large IP Protocol Addressing Family, provides this Protocol Specification with the necessary Stability, which makes it ideally suited for Global IP Addressing and Security.
-(See Figures 3, 4, and 4-A through 4-D)
+(See Figures 3, 4, and 4-A through 4-H)